ArthurSonzogni/chromiumos-platform2/mojo_service_manager/README.md

 ### Bootstrap

-To use service manager, a process needs to bootstrap the mojo and obtains the service manager mojo interface.
+To use service manager, a process needs to bootstrap the mojo and obtain the service manager mojo interface.

 *   ChromiumOS services